Accelerated optimization algorithms and ordinary differential equations: the convex non Euclidean case: Non-Euclidean optimization

-This additional assumption holds in the three examples just considered.
+This additional assumption holds in the three { particular instances previously} considered.
 In the Euclidean setting, \(\phi(\cdot) = (1/2)\|\cdot\|^2\).
 For the simplex, \(\phi\) is given by (negative entropy) if \(x\) is in the nonnegative orthant, with \(\phi(x)= \infty\) else.
 For the hypercube,